-Multidisciplinary Inclusion Action Team (MIAT): The MIAT is a multidisciplinary group that explores installation child care and youth supervision options for children that have been diagnosed with life-threatening conditions, functional limitations or behavioral/ psychological conditions.
-The team determines childcare and youth supervision placement and considers feasibility of program accommodations and availability of services to support child/youth needs.Parent participation is crucial to the success of the MIAT.
-Every effort is made to accommodatechildren/youth with special needs.
+Multidisciplinary Inclusion Action Team (MIAT): The Multidisciplinary Inclusion Action Team (MIAT) is a multidisciplinary team established to ensure appropriate placement for children requiring reasonable accommodation or supervision while attending CYS Programs.
+The team meets to coordinate and review any new applications that indicate any possible special needs to review concerns regarding children already placed in Child and Youth Services (CYS) programs.
+Children that have been diagnosed with medical conditions, functional limitations or behavioral/psychological conditions are screened by APHN.
+The team determines child care and youth supervision placement and considers feasibility of program accommodations and availability of services to support child/youth needs.
+Parent participation is crucial to the success of the MIAT.
+Every effort is made to accommodate children/youth with special needs.